Search is available on several major sentry.io views: Issues, Events, and Releases.

 project_id) as tags.
 But if you do, you must use the following syntax to search for it:

-By default, search terms are
+By default, search terms use the

-AND-ed together; they return the intersection of issues/events that match all search terms.
+AND operator; that is, they return the intersection of issues/events that match all search terms.

 To change this, you can use the negation operator